synapticore-studio/NNERuntimeOpenVINO/README.md

 ## Platform Support
 Windows and Linux are supported.
 For a full list of supported OS versions, please refer to: https://docs.openvino.ai/2025/about-openvino/release-notes-openvino/system-requirements.html

-Prebuilt libraries can be found in:
+Prebuilt libraries for the `2025.1.0` release can be found in:

-Binaries\openvino\\\<platform>
+`Binaries\openvino\<platform>`

+The Linux libraries will need to be unzipped before building.
+This ensures symlinks are preserved.

 If the prebuilt libraries don't meet your needs, you may build OpenVINO from source and replace the ones provided.
 This will require a rebuild of the Plugin as the symbols are resolved at compile time.
-Linux shared libraries are versioned so you will need to make sure the proper symlinks are in setup when replacing those.
+Linux shared libraries are versioned so make sure to preserve the symlinks when replacing those files.
 * Source: https://github.com/openvinotoolkit/openvino
 * Build Guide: https://github.com/openvinotoolkit/openvino/blob/master/docs/dev/build.md